 How to Make Creamy Mashed Potatoes:

 Peel and dice potatoes.
 Be sure to cut the potato pieces into similar size so that they cook evenly.

 Place the sliced potatoes in your stock pot.

-Add 1 tbsp salt on top of potatoes in the stock pot.
+Add 1 tablespoon salt on top of potatoes in the stock pot.
 This will prevent potatoes from browning.

 Fill the stock pot with enough water to come just above the potatoes.
 You can put in more water but it will take longer to boil and is unnecessary.

 Turn the stovetop burner on to high and bring the pot of potatoes to a boil.
 Reduce the heat to maintain a low boil.

 Cook until the potatoes pierce easily with a fork (time will depend on the size of your potato pieces).